 - Having good information architecture (on ToFu, MoFu, Bofu)

-The Testing Methodology We Used
+The Testing Methodology

 The first part of the optimization process consisted of two important phases that generate long-term results and have the role to create the basis of the upcoming plan: setting up the technical aspect of your website and correctly running your research.

 It is crucial to set your Analytics correctly so that you properly track the activity of your visitors, understand the whole customer journey and how visitors interact at each touch point.